JorgeMaker/CanSnifferSuite/README.md

 ###  GUI tool and Python lib:

 An application written in using PyQt/Python  has been developed.
-It allows communication with the Blue Pill CAN bus dongle to send commands and receive information on the traffic that circulates on the CAN bus asctin as snnnifer and traffic generator.
+It allows communication with the Blue Pill CAN bus dongle to send commands and receive information on the traffic present on the CAN bus network acting as snnnifer and traffic generator.

 <p align="center">
   <img  src="https://github.com/JorgeMaker/CanSnifferSuite/blob/main/docs/AnimatedScrenWideView.gif?raw=true">
 </p>

+The information on the traffic present on the network is parsed and sent to the application that displays it in two different formats.
+On the one hand, a table that lists each of the packets that have been received and, on the other, a table with the last packet received for each of the Id and the time elapsed between packets with the same ID.

 It is also possible to use a Python library to write scripts that interacts with the CAN bus network as is shown in [this example](https://github.com/JorgeMaker/CanSnifferSuite/blob/main/GUIApplication/CanBusSnnifer/LibraryUsageDummyExample.py)